domkm/graphql-best-practices/README.md

   }
 }
 ```
+This leads to very complicated queries and context-dependent resolvers.

 ### Status Codes

 Servers should always send 200 status codes.
-Errors should be conveyed in response `errors` array and in operation `data`.
-This is addressed well in [Sasha Solomon's "200OK!
-Error Handling in GraphQL"](https://medium.com/@sachee/200-ok-error-handling-in-graphql-7ec869aec9bc).
+Errors should be conveyed in response `errors` array.

 ### Authentication

 Authentication can be done via mutations (like `authenticateUser`) or externally (directly through REST calls or via a provider like Auth0).
 Cookie-based authentication is fine, though JWTs are far more common.
 Either way, use headers to send tokens; do not put those in GraphQL requests.

-### Authorization

-Do not rely on parent resolvers for authorization except in scalar resolvers.

-In other words, object resolvers should not assume that a parent resolver ran first.
-Doing so makes the schema brittle since it prevents easy addition of fields that return objects for fear that those object resolvers cannot handle multiple schema locations.

 ## Schema